 About this cultivar:

-Calamagrostis × acutiflora 'Overdam' is a hybrid (C. arundinacea x C. epigejos) feather reed grass cultivar which is valued for its variegated foliage, early bloom, vertical lines and ability to grow in wet soils.
+Calamagrostis x acutiflora 'Overdam' is a hybrid (C. arundinacea x C. epigejos) feather reed grass cultivar which is valued for its variegated foliage, early bloom, vertical lines and ability to grow in wet soils.
 It is a slowly-spreading, clump-forming, cool season ornamental grass which features a compact, erect, slightly arching, slender foliage clump of stiff, narrow leaves variegated with rich green and white stripes.
 Leaves eventually turn tan in winter.
-In June, tightly-vertical flower stalks rise above the foliage to 3 feet tall bearing narrow inflorescences of feathery, pinkish-green flowers which turn golden as the seeds mature in summer and eventually tan.
-The clumps provide good continuing winter interest -don't cut them back too early because they look great in winter.
+In June, tightly-vertical flower stalks rise above the foliage bearing narrow inflorescences of feathery, pinkish-green flowers which turn golden as the seeds mature in summer and eventually tan.
+The clumps provide good continuing winter interest - so we rarely cut it back.
 This cultivar is similar to Calamagrostis x acutiflora 'Karl Foerster' except 'Overdam' clumps are more compact and foliage is variegated.

 - Position: Full sun, partial shade

 - Soil: Almost any soil, grows well in Ballyrobert!

 - Flowers: July, August, September, October, November, December

 - Hardiness: Fully hardy - grows well in Ballyrobert!

 - Habit: Clump forming, Tufted

 - Foliage: Deciduous